 There are many threats to your phone outdoors, and Phoozy’s phone cases can help with this.
 It protects your device from overheating in the sun, sinking in water, breaking from a fall, and more.
 Founders Josh Inglis and Kevin Conway took it to Shark Tank and got a deal with Lori Greiner and Robert Herjavec.
-As of 2023, Phoozy is worth $6 million.
+As of 2024, Phoozy is worth $6 million.

 Kevin Conway hails from Charlotte, North Carolina.
 He has a degree in marketing from the University of North Carolina, but spent most of his career as a professional car racer.

-His friend, Josh Inglis, resides in Atlanta, Georgia.
+Josh Inglis, resides in Atlanta, Georgia.
 Not much is known about his educational background, but he spent 15 years working as an executive at a large home improvement retailer.

 He told Josh about it, and they came up with Phoozy.
-Apart from temperature protection, these phone cases can also help the gadget float in water and take less damage after a fall.
+Apart from temperature protection, these phone cases can help the gadget float in water and take less damage after a fall.

 Shark Tank Appearance